 there were signs that hinted at imminent Completion.
 The messages were cryptic, meant to pique curiosity and discussion.
 What would Completion mean?
 Staffers were asked to contemplate this, submit answers, and write on the idea boards.
 Everyone on Earth has a Circle account! one popular message said… No data, human or numerical or emotional or historical, is ever lost again… The most popular was The Circle helps me find myself.

 So many of these developments had been long in the planning stages at the Circle, but the timing had never been quite so right, and the momentum was too strong to be resisted.
 Now, with 90 percent of Washington transparent, and the remaining 10 percent wilting under the suspicion of their colleagues and constituents, the question beat down on them like an angry sun: What are you hiding?
+(313)

-Completion appears to be the full submission to the panoptic vision the Circle has created for the world, and is approached by many with open arms.
+Completion appears to be the full submission to the panoptic vision the Circle has created for the world and is approached by many with open arms.
 This makes the lives of those who do not conform all the more difficult as they experience the imprisoning effects of the system with a much more poignant clarity.
-A perfect example of this if Mercer, Mae’s ex-boyfriend, who, in an attempt to escape the many eyes of the world, disappears into the forest and eventually commits suicide when the cameras (led by Mae) track him down.
+A perfect example of this is Mercer, Mae’s ex-boyfriend, who, in an attempt to escape the many eyes of the world, disappears into the forest and eventually commits suicide when the cameras (led by Mae) track him down.

 This idea of Completion, it’s far beyond what I [Ty] had in mind when I started all this, and it’s far beyond what’s right.
 It has to be brought back into some kind of balance.
 Completion is the end.
 We’re closing the circle around everyone – a totalitarian nightmare… That’s where the Circle closes.
 Everyone will be tracked, cradle to grave, with no possibility of escape.
+(485-86)

 This lack of choice, this inescapability, is exactly what Foucault speaks of.
 Even those who do not adhere to the Circle’s ideals, the deviants, have no true escape from the system, as

 the carceral network does not cast the unassimilable into a confused hell; there is no outside… In this panoptic society of which incarceration is the omnipresent armature, the delinquent is not outside the law; he is, from the very outset, in the law, at the very heart of the law, or at least in the midst of those mechanisms that transfer the individual imperceptibly from discipline to the law, from deviation to offence… The lyricism of marginality may find inspiration in the image of the ‘outlaw’, the great social nomad, who prowls on the confines of a docile, frightened order.
 But it is not on the fringes of society that and through successive exiles that criminality is born, but by means of ever more closely placed insertions, under ever more insistent surveillance, by an accumulation of disciplinary coercion.
+(1496)

 Michel Foucault’s work in Discipline and Punish is the perfect interpretive lens through which Dave Eggers’ The Circle, particularly the mysterious “closing” of the circle.
-Right from the beginning Foucault’s Mettray and Eggers’ Circle share commonalities, however those shared lines are made disturbing by just how close the Circle’s completion comes to fulfilling the panoptic prison Foucault outlines.
-The social orders, coercion, and need for surveillance tie these two works inextricably together, and help demonstrate how completing the Circle is really imprisoning the entire world.
+Right from the beginning Foucault’s Mettray and Eggers’ Circle share commonalities; however, those shared lines are made disturbing by just how close the Circle’s completion comes to fulfilling the panoptic prison Foucault outlines.
+The social orders, coercion, and need for surveillance tie these two works inextricably together and help demonstrate how completing the Circle is really imprisoning the entire world.